kmjonsson/cal2doc/README.md

 This is tha calendar "ID" found in the calendar settings.
 It has the form of an email adress.

+Mutiple calnders can be used separated with a ",".

 ### Google Doc

 This is the "ID" of the document found in the URI of an open document.